JellyBoonz/graphics-blog/about.md

 - **Performance matters**: Every nanosecond counts in real-time applications
 - **Innovation thrives**: New algorithms and techniques are constantly being developed

-The journey from understanding a mathematical concept to seeing it rendered on screen is incredibly rewarding.
+The journey from understanding a mathematical concept to seeing it rendered on screen is incredibly rewarding (as well as challenging).
 This blog documents that journey.
+It's fun and hopefully this blog serves as way for you to try it.

-## About the Author
+## About me

-I'm a graphics programmer passionate about understanding how digital images are created.
-My background includes:

-- Computer Science education with focus on graphics and mathematics
-- Experience with real-time rendering in game engines
-- Interest in both theoretical foundations and practical implementation
+I'm an *aspiring* graphics programmer interested in creating beautiful visual experiences with math.

 When I'm not writing code or blog posts, you might find me:
-- Reading papers on the latest rendering techniques
+- Reading fantasy novels
+- Riding a bike
-- Experimenting with new graphics APIs and hardware
+- Playing with my kids
-- Contributing to open-source graphics projects

 ## Technical Stack